 Nine bronze mice, created by Greenville sculptor Zan Wells and based on a popular children's book, "Goodnight Moon," are located along Main Street.
 The website offers a printable list of "hints" to find them, and the hunt begins with a bronzed sculpture of the book and the first mouse mounted on the Hyatt Regency hotel's outdoor fountain on North Main.

-For families looking for relaxation after a "mice hunt," Falls Park on the Reedy River is an in-city garden spot, part of a $13.4 million project that almost single-handedly made downtown a center of tourism.
-The primary attractions are the Reedy River, which spills over rock formations as it flows through the park, and the Liberty Bridge, a 355-foot, cantilevered pedestrian bridge overlooking a 62-foot waterfall and landscaped gardens.
-The park has guided tours and two on-site restaurants, and is close to the West End District's shopping and dining.
+For families looking for relaxation after a "mice hunt," Falls Park on the Reedy River is a downtown garden spot overlooking the Reedy River, which spills over rock formations as it flows through the park.
+The iconic Liberty Bridge, a 355-foot, cantilevered pedestrian bridge, offers great views of the 62-foot Reedy River Falls and landscaped gardens.
+The park has guided tours and is close to the West End District's shopping and dining.

-Another kids-specific site is The Children's Museum of the Upstate, at 300 College St. on the downtown Heritage Green campus.
+Another kids-specific site is The Children's Museum of the Upstate on the downtown Heritage Green campus.
 With three floors and more than 80,000 square feet of interactive exhibits, the museum is the seventh-largest children's museum in the U.S. and 10th-largest in the world - a treat for the entire family.

 If the kids and/or the parents are baseball fans, Fluor Field in the West End is home to Class A minor league baseball's Greenville Drive.
 Even if it's not baseball season, the Shoeless Joe Jackson Museum is located near the ballpark in the former home of the legendary Greenville native, who was part of the Black Sox Scandal in the early 1900s.
 Exhibits focus on Jackson's career, and admission is free.

-The Greenville Zoo, built in 1960, is a short walk from Main Street in Cleveland Park and has 25 exhibit areas with more than 80 species of animals - from bears, deer and bobcats to monkeys, giraffes, lions, orangutans and even red pandas - spread over the 14-acre site.
-The zoo includes a reptile house and a farm exhibit, and it is open seven days a week.
+The Greenville Zoo is a short walk from Main Street in Cleveland Park and has 25 exhibit areas with more than 80 species of animals - from bears, deer and bobcats to monkeys, giraffes, lions, elephants and even red pandas - spread over the 14-acre site.
+The zoo includes a reptile house and a farm exhibit, and is open seven days a week.

 If families are tired of walking, there's Downtown Trolley, which offers free transportation on 35-seat, wheelchair-accessible trolleys built to look like old-fashioned trains, complete with cowcatchers.
 Trolleys operate Thursday-Sunday, with special routes to the Children's Museum of the Upstate, and also shuttle fans to Fluor Field during baseball season.
 For the more adventurous, there's Greenville Glides Segway Tours, covering the downtown district, nearby parks and even Falls Park.